serverless/blog/posts/2017-03-14-serverless-v1.9.0.md

 3. Support for `context.done(err, result)`
 4. Show JSON.parse result if Content-Type = "application/json"

-These additions should make local development more convenient and fun!
+These enhancements should make local development more convenient and fun!

 ### Enhancements & Bug Fixes